Shirshak52/Drug-pGI50-Prediction/README.md

 ## Project Structure

-The repository is organized into the following main directories and notebooks:
+The repository is (locally) organized into the following main directories and notebooks:

 ```
 ├── notebooks/